Overview of LTC’s Online Ladder Leagues

 - The Lindner Tennis Center at Lunken (LTC) offers a great opportunity to meet and compete with players of similar ability.
 The Online Tennis Ladder allows you to schedule your own matches, record your scores and see your weekly ranking change!

-- LTC’s ladder runs from Memorial Day until Labor Day with a post season tournament of the top eight players in each of four divisions.
+- LTC’s ladder runs from Memorial Day through Sunday, Sept 3 followed by a post season tournament of the top eight players in each of four divisions.

 - The ladder league is open to all seasonal members.